 Let $t=(n;d_1,\ldots,d_r)$ be a type.
 Given a total order of the monomials, a point in $k^{n^d}$ corresponds to a polynomial of degree $d$ in $k\langle x_1,\ldots,x_n\rangle$.
 Thus the points in $k^N$, $N=\sum_{i=1}^rn^{d_i}$ correspond to non-commutative presentations of type $t$.
 Analogously the points in $k^N$, $N=\sum_{i=1}^r{n+d_i-1\choose n-1}$ correspond to commutative presentations of type $t$, and in the Lie case, the points in $k^N$, $N=r{n+1\choose 2}$, correspond to Lie-algebras with $r$ quadratic relations.

 \begin{theorem} In any of the three cases above, consider presentations of a type $t$.
-Call the set of points which give weakly generic algebras of type $t$ generic points.
-The generic points of the three classes in the appropriate space $k^N$ is an intersection of countably many Zariski-open sets.
+Call the points which give generic algebras of type $t$ generic points.
+The set of generic points of the three classes in the appropriate space $k^N$ is an intersection of countably many Zariski-open sets.
 The set is Zariski-open in the commutative case.
 It is also Zariski-open for non-commutative and Lie algebras, provided there are artinian examples (nilpotent, respectively) of the corresponding type.

 The set of generic points is non-empty for the Lie case and it is also non-empty for the first two classes if $A_t$ as an algebra has type $t$.